Published on November 10th, 2014 | by Editor

 What is the UK’s favourite moustache?

-Well, our survey suggests if you want your bristles to be a woman magnet in the UK then you need to bust out the handlebar.
+Our survey suggests if you want your bristles to be a woman magnet in the UK then you need to bust out the handlebar.
 That’s the type that is finely groomed and turns upwards at the end, perfect for twirling in between your fingers.

 The handlebar is way out in front as the nation’s favourite